 An update from IREX President and CEO Kristin Lord on IREX’s fund for Ukraine

-Meeting the basic needs of civilians and vulnerable populations
+Meeting humanitarian needs on the ground of civilians and vulnerable populations

 Safety and support for journalists and independent media outlets